Empower your wardrobe choices with Tortoise,

 Problem

 The fashion sector is the second largest polluting industry in the world after fossil fuel.
-We wanted to develop a response raises awareness of the polluting effects of the fashion industry, but also drives change.
+We wanted to develop a response that raises awareness of the polluting effects of the fashion industry, but also drives change.

 Solution